AvinashRode/Automation-Setup-for-Hybrid-Cloud/README.md

 3. **Continuous Integration/Continuous Deployment (CI/CD)**: Implement CI/CD pipelines using tools like Azure DevOps, Jenkins, or GitHub Actions to automate the deployment of your applications and configurations to both on-premises and Azure environments.

-[Quickstart: Deploy SQL Server on Linux using an Ansible playbook

    [Jenkins: Microsoft SQL Server Database](https://plugins.jenkins.io/database-sqlserver/)